The effect of a finite time horizon in the durable good monopoly problem with atomic consumers: Conclusions

 In this paper we studied the durable good monopoly problem, a classical problem in bargaining theory.
 In our setting, we consider consumers to be atomic and that there is a finite time horizon during which sales occur.
 We characterized all profit maximising strong-Markovian equilibria and proved that, in those equilibria, duropolist profits are comparable to those of a static monopolist.
 This is in contrast with previous results in which duropoly profits are either arbitrary small or arbitrary large compared to those of a static monopolist.

 The paper leaves interesting questions for future research.
 We provided the first example of a sub-game perfect equilibrium in which the classical skimming-property does not hold.
 Although such equilibria might be rare in practice, we proved that for two-period games, the duropolist profits are not larger in those non-skimming equilibria than in the skimming equilibria.
-Whether the duropolist profits can be larger than twice the static monopolist profits under non-skimming equilibria for games with an arbitrary number of time periods is a question we believe worthy of study.
+Whether the duropolist profits are approximately equal to the static monopoly profits (and never more than twice that) under non-skimming equilibria for games with an arbitrary number of time periods is a question we believe very worthy of study.

 Finally, in this paper we studied the case in which there is no discount factor, neither for the duropolist, or for the consumers.
-One could easily extend the equilibrium characterization we provided here in order to capture the monopolist and consumers behaviour when there is a discount factor.
-However, the question on whether duropolist profits could be more than twice as much as static monopolist profits remains open.
+However, one could easily extend the equilibrium characterization we provided in Section 3 in order to capture the monopolist and consumers behaviour when there is a discount factor.
+Moreover, under a setting with discounts, it is still true that consumers have more bargaining power than under a infinite time horizon (it is a simple exercise to construct an example with discounts where the Pacman strategy is not an equilibrium).
+But the specific question about how much profits can a duropolist obtain with respect to the static monopoly profits under a subgame perfect Nash equilibrium remains open.